 Aid groups fear a designation could worsen suffering among Yemeni civilians because it could require groups to obtain licenses from the US government before they were able to continue their work in Houthi-controlled areas.

 Labeling the Houthis as terrorists might be satisfying to the Saudis and Emiratis, who are desperate to cast their unjust war as something other than an indefensible attack on their poor neighbor, but it would be a mistake that would likely have harmful effects on Yemen’s civilian population.
 If the administration were genuinely interested in helping peace negotiations in Yemen, they would be spending much more time pressuring the Saudi coalition members to halt their Hodeidah offensive and they would stop trying to blame Iran for everything.

 Daniel Larison is a senior editor at The American Conservative, where he also keeps a solo blog.
 He has been published in the New York Times Book Review, Dallas Morning News, Orthodox Life, Front Porch Republic, The American Scene, and Culture11, and is a columnist for The Week.
 He holds a PhD in history from the University of Chicago, and resides in Dallas.
 Follow him on Twitter.
 This article is reprinted from The American Conservative with permission.

-The post Don’t Fall for the Chemical Weapons Convention Justification appeared first on Antiwar.com Blog.
+The post Another Bad Idea on Yemen from the Trump Administration appeared first on Antiwar.com Blog.